gmh5225/UE-UnrealEngineSDK/README.md

 # UnrealEngineSDK
 Basic SDK for cheat development on UnrealEngine games.
-Classes/Structs and Pointer Inheritances all written according to the original engine
+Classes/Structs and Inheritances, etc. all written accordingly as possible to the original engine